mandrasch/oerlybird/README.md

 OERlyBird is meant to be a kickstart boilerplate which can be used as a placeholder while waiting for more funding.
 It provides a solution for publishing as well as searching for OER in the open web.

 ## Components
-1. OERlybird showroom = Provide a low budget alternative to repositories for institutions/projects starting publishing with a few OERs
+1. OERlybird showroom = Provide a low budget alternative to repositories for institutions/projects who just want to publish their first few OERs
 2. OERlybird index = Provide a low budget search index to index all the oerlybird-instances (showrooms) to let users search across instances

 ## What you'll need